Fast & Fabulous: Tuscan White Bean & Escarole Soup with Tuna

 July 17, 2015 / Stephanie Miskew / 12 Comments

-I hope you enjoy this soup as much as we did and have you ever been pleasantly surprised by a recipe or dish which expanded your culinary horizons?
-Please let us know in the comment section below!
+I hope you enjoy this soup as much as we do and have you ever been pleasantly surprised by a recipe or dish which expanded your culinary horizons?
+Please let me know in the comment section below!

 "Fast & Fabulous: Tuscan White Bean & Escarole Soup with Tuna"Author: Justin Chapple, July Issue of Food & Wine MagazineRecipe type: SoupServes: 4Ingredients